cisco/mindmeld/docs/source/userguide/getting_started.rst

   $ deactivate

-pip install
+3. Install the Workbench package
-^^^^^^^^^^^^
+""""""""""""""""""""""""""""""""

 Now that your environment is set up, you can install MindMeld Workbench just as you would any other Python package.
 This may take a few minutes.

 .. code-block:: console

   $ pip install mmworkbench

-If you see errors here, you likely entered incorrect credentials during :ref:`Setup <getting_started_automated_setup>`.
+If you see errors here, you likely entered incorrect credentials during :ref:`Setup <getting_started_virtualenv_setup>`.
 Make sure you use your credentials for the MindMeld Learning Center.

 To verify your setup is good, run this command.
 If there is no error, the installation was successful: